 When eliciting a public discussion in which all perspectives feel a need to participate you can’t dictate the terms of the discussion; the more you provide the less you get.
 The result stands as one of the most publicly discussed contemporary art projects in Norwegian art history.

 Pretty much no one we talked to had ever heard about this part of the 1914 Oslo fair (even if they had heard of “human zoos” in other countries).
 Given how popular the exhibition was (1.4 million visitors saw it at a time when the population of Norway was 2 million) the widespread absence of at least a general knowledge was surprising.

 The 100 year anniversary of the Oslo human zoo was around the corner and because of the impotency of archival images, we suggested the idea that we would re-build the village.
-The reaction to our suggestion was mixed.
-Many were for and many were against.
-The arguments on both sides were familiar.
-It was the same circular pattern that we wanted to confront in the first place.
-Still, the question remains; how do we confront a neglected aspect of the past that still contributes to our present?
 We wanted to investigate the linear or non-linear (whatever the case may be) connection between the messages of racial superiority that lined the intentions of the human zoos in the past to a more contemporary idea of superiority scandinavian goodness.